abrown25/qvalue/README.md

 Options:

 ```
     --help     : Print help and quit
     --header   : Input has header line
+    --boot     : Apply bootstrap method to estimate pi0
     --smoother : Smoothing spline applied to log pi0 values
     --robust   : More robust values for small p values
     --pi0      : Use value of pi0 given (useful for recreating qvalue package results)
     --lambda   : Either a fixed number or a sequence given 0,0.9,0.05 (used to estimate pi0)
     --param    : Print out parameter list to given file
     --out      : file to write results to (default stdout)
     --input    : file to take results from (must be specified, cannot be taken from stdin.
 If not given with flag, then last parameter remaining after all flagged options have been parsed is used)
     --col      : column with p values (default 1)
 ```